Resize EPS | .NET API Solution

 5

-18 //Save EPS to the output stream with new size assigned in percents
+11//Save EPS file with new name and new size assigned in percents of original size

 Initial image